ThatXliner/slashtilities/README.md

 > Ask a multi-choice poll (not mutually exclusive)

-Basically, ~~I copied [Dyno's command]~~ this is useful if you want a group vote.
+This is useful if you want a group vote.
 This command will also add the nessecary reactions.

 **NOTE:** The current limit of choices is 10